 Your Raspberry Pi is now configured as an access point.
 Wireless clients are now able to connect to it and access the console port by telnetting to 172.16.82.254:4001.

-In the final part of this tutorial we’ll take a look at some security measures.
+In the final part of this lesson we’ll take a look at some security measures.
 Your Pi is using a default username / password and the firewall is allowing all traffic.

 Even though the Pi is a little box, it’s still a fully functional Linux server.
 It’s best to take some security measures to protect it.
 I’m going to change the default username, tighten SSH security a bit and add some rules to the IPTables firewall.